MEET JASMINE: She was recently diagnosed with stage II (T2N1) HR+/HER2- eBC

 DIAGNOSIS: Stage II (T2N1) HR+/HER2- eBC

-Estimated risk of recurrence for patients with stage II HR+/HER2- eBC:
+Estimated risk of recurrence for patients with stage II/III HR+/HER2- eBC with N1 disease, grade 1/2, and tumor size <5 cm

-KISQALI consistently reduced the risk of recurrence in the broadest range of patients with stage II/III HR+/HER2- eBC
+KISQALI + AI consistently reduced the risk of recurrence in the broadest range of patients with stage II/III HR+/HER2- eBC at high risk of recurrence

 The iDFS benefit seen in the stage II subgroup was consistent with the overall population

-Results from the subgroup analysis included no prespecified statistical procedure controlling for type 1 error.
+Results from the stage II subgroup are exploratory and hypothesis-generating; as such, there was no statistical procedure controlling for type 1 error.

 KISQALI may be right for a variety of patients with stage II/III HR+/HER2- eBC.